aakcaya/nyc-taxi-spatio-temporal/README.md

 **Title:** New York City Taxi Trip Duration Prediction Using MLP and XGBoost

-**Dataset and Setup:**
-The study applies machine learning directly to **NYC taxi trip duration prediction** — the same task as this project — using features including pickup/dropoff coordinates, trip distance, start time, and passenger count.
-The problem framing, feature set, and evaluation approach closely mirror ours.

-**Models Applied:**

-- **XGBoost (Extreme Gradient Boosting):** Builds decision trees sequentially, with each tree correcting the residual errors of the previous ensemble.
-The "gradient boosting" mechanism minimizes a differentiable loss function iteratively.
-XGBoost adds regularization terms to the standard gradient boosting formulation, controlling tree complexity and reducing overfitting.
-  Unlike Random Forest (which builds trees in parallel on random data subsets), XGBoost builds trees in sequence, with each one explicitly targeting the errors of the current ensemble.

-- **Multi-Layer Perceptron (MLP):** A feedforward neural network with multiple hidden layers.
-The network learns nonlinear transformations of the input features through weighted connections and activation functions, optimized via backpropagation.
-More flexible than tree-based models but requires careful architecture design and more computational resources.

-**Results:**
-XGBoost achieved competitive RMSLE compared to MLP, with significantly lower computational cost and training time.
-The study confirms that `trip_distance` is the overwhelmingly dominant predictor across all models on NYC taxi data — a structural characteristic of the dataset.
-Both models substantially outperform linear regression.
+This research focuses on predicting taxi ride times in New York City using machine learning methods, focusing on key factors such as departure and arrival points, travel distance, start time, and number of passengers.
+The performance of two different advanced models was examined.
+These are Extreme Gradient Boosting (XGBoost), a gradient boosting method that generates ordered decision trees and corrects residual errors, and Multilayer Perceptron (MLP), a backpropagation-optimized feedforward artificial neural network.
+Experimental findings show that both models are significantly more efficient than the standard linear regression method, and that XGBoost requires less computational cost and shorter training time than the MLP model, achieving a competitive Root Mean Square Logarithmic Error (RMSLE) score.

 **Relevance to This Project:**
-This paper is the most direct benchmark for our advanced method.
-The confirmation that `trip_distance` dominates feature importance (which we independently observe at 79.5% in our feature importance analysis) validates this as a dataset characteristic rather than a modeling artifact.
-The study also demonstrates XGBoost's practical advantages over more complex architectures like MLP for this task: competitive accuracy with lower training cost and better interpretability via feature importance scores.
-The RMSLE metric used in their evaluation aligns with our own choice of RMSLE as a secondary metric, enabling direct cross-study comparison.
+This study provides a suitable methodological benchmark for the advanced modeling phase.
+A major advantage is that the study offers benefits such as lower computational training costs and higher model comprehensibility.
+Furthermore, the widespread use of RMSLE as an evaluation criterion allows for direct comparison of my observations across different studies.

 ---

 ### Article 5 — Liu et al. (2022)

-**Title:** Exploring the Impact of Spatiotemporal Granularity on the Demand Prediction of Dynamic Ride-Hailing

-**Dataset and Setup:**
-The study uses real-world ride-hailing data from Chengdu, China.
-While the city differs from NYC, the methodological question is directly transferable:
-**how does the choice of spatial partition granularity and topology affect prediction quality?** The authors test 36 combinations of cell size and time interval length — a systematic grid search over the granularity parameter space.

-**Model Applied:**
-The proposed model is a **Hexagonal Convolutional LSTM (H-ConvLSTM)**, which combines spatial convolution operations with temporal sequence modeling.
-The convolutional component aggregates signals from neighboring hexagonal cells;
-the LSTM component captures temporal dependencies across time steps.
-This architecture treats the spatial grid as a graph rather than a flat feature vector, allowing neighborhood information to propagate through the model architecture itself rather than through manually engineered features.

-The comparison with square grids at identical cell areas is embedded in the experimental design: both hexagonal and rectangular partitions are tested at the same spatial scale, isolating the effect of topology from granularity.

-**Results:**
-Hexagonal partitions consistently outperform square partitions at equivalent cell areas, attributed to the equidistant-neighbor property of hexagons which reduces directional bias in spatial aggregation.
-The optimal granularity corresponds to a cell side length of approximately 800m, which maps to H3 resolution 8–9.
-Crucially, performance degrades at both extremes: too-coarse cells lose local variation, too-fine cells produce sparse demand signals that introduce noise rather than information.
+This study, using data from Chengdu, China, reveals the effects of topological structures and spatial partitioning accuracy on vehicle summoning request predictions.
+The researchers developed the model with a system that captures spatial structures using hexagonal units and addresses temporal dependencies using LSTM units.
+Performing tests on 36 different combinations of cell sizes and time periods, the study systematically examined the effects of square and hexagonal grids with the same surface area on the measurements.
+The findings observed that hexagonal partitions generally provided better performance than square partitions due to their equally spaced neighborhood structures, and that prediction accuracy decreased at over-sensitivities due to local variation loss.

 **Relevance to This Project:**
-This paper directly motivates our multi-scale topology comparison.
-The finding that granularity dominates topology is exactly what our results confirm: both H3 and square grids perform best at Resolution 9, and degradation at Resolution 10 is consistent with the data-sparsity effect documented by the authors.
-The marginal advantage of H3 over square at Resolution 8 that we observe is also consistent with their finding that hexagonal advantage is more pronounced at coarser scales where inter-cell directional bias matters more.
-Importantly, the paper's result that optimal cell size aligns with H3 resolution 8–9 retrospectively validates our choice of Resolution 9 as the primary analysis unit.
+This paper provides a solid foundation for my multilayer spatial topology experiments.
+The authors' key finding is that the size of the spatial analysis unit affects prediction accuracy beyond the choice of grid shape.
+This finding is consistent with both H3 and square grids exhibiting the most successful results at resolution 9.
+Furthermore, the performance degradation at over-sensitivities is consistent with the problems I encountered at resolution 10.
+The slight advantage observed for H3 at Resolution 8 compared to square grids is consistent with the finding that hexagonal grids reduce directional bias more effectively at small scales—findings that directly guided the scales used in the study.

 ---